-Ask a pony owner and they'll tell you, ponies are tougher, smarter, stronger and healthier than any horse.
-They tend to be hardier, have few hoof problems and are less prone to some types of colic.
+Ask a pony owner and they'll tell you, ponies are tougher, smarter, stronger, and healthier than any horse.
+They tend to be hardier, have few hoof problems, and are less prone to some types of colic.
 They run on a lot less fuel too.
 Rations that would starve a horse will keep a pony round and energetic.
 Learn what to feed your pony to keep them healthy.

 Most pony breeds developed where the pasture was very sparse, the terrain rugged, and the climate harsh.
-They had to work hard to find their food.
-And so, in a short time, they have evolved to use what little food they could find very efficiently.
-When we pamper them, feed special preparations and lush grass we very often do more harm than good.
+They had to work hard to find their food and so, in a short time, they have evolved to use what little food they could find very efficiently.
+When we pamper them, feed special preparations and lush grass, we very often do more harm than good.
 Overfeeding is more often a problem for ponies than underfeeding.

 Grass that grows slowly would be ideal.
 Or he could spend a small portion of his time on pasture and the rest in a grassless paddock.
 It might be necessary to keep a pony off of pasture for a portion of the day.
-It sometimes takes a bit of creativity to find ways to restrict the amount of feed your pony is getting.
-Some people use their round pen or a paddock where no grass grows.
+It sometimes takes a bit of creativity to find ways to restrict the amount of feed your pony is receiving.
+Some people use their round pen or a paddock, where no grass grows.
 Another option is to use a grazing muzzle.
-Grazing muzzles let a pony graze, but only get a few blades at a time.
+Grazing muzzles let a pony graze, but only have access to a few blades at a time.
 The spaces in the muzzle also allow the pony to drink, so of course, make sure your pony has access to clean fresh water.

 If you like to feed your pony even if it is not working hard—and for some owners, this is a very satisfying activity—look for a concentrate that is low in calories.
 Some manufacturers make special pony mixes.
 These mixes are balanced with the correct amount of supplements for a pony.
 Don't be tempted to top dress it with a lot of extras like molasses or beet pulp.
-If you are feeding good hay, the pony is getting a bit of pasture and you have a mineral/salt block available your pony will be getting what he needs.
-If you feed treats, it’s best to consider these into the overall diet, so you won’t be overdoing it.
+If you are feeding good hay, the pony is getting a bit of pasture, and you have a mineral/salt block available, your pony will be getting what he needs.
+If you feed treats, it’s best to consider these in the context of the overall diet, so you won’t be overdoing it.

 Pony mouths are small, so overgrown teeth can be a problem.
-Hooks and sharp edges can make chewing uncomfortable because their mouths are compact and teeth, tongue, and gums can be closer together than on some horses.
+Hooks and sharp edges can make chewing uncomfortable, because their mouths are comparatively more compact, and teeth, tongue, and gums can be closer together than in some horses.
 Don't forget to have your vet check your pony's teeth to ensure it can chew easily.
 You don’t want your pony losing weight because it has a sore mouth.
 A sore mouth can also lead to behavioral problems while carrying a bit.
 Ponies also need regular deworming to keep them in the best health.